KobeW50/linux-scripts/README.md

 The scripts in this README are arranged top-to-bottom from complex (high potential value) to very simple (you could easily write these on your own).

 **Note that I am new to Linux and scripting.
-I absolutely vibecode.
 Use these at your own risk.**

+Please open an issue if you founds bugs, have questions, or want to contribute.
+Thanks :)
 ___

 ### [30-manage-tailscale.sh](/30-manage-tailscale.sh)